cnpm/cnpmjs.org/docs/web/readme.md

 ## What is this?

-> Private npm registry and web for Enterprise, base on MySQL and Simple File Store.
+> Private npm registry and web for Enterprise, base on MySQL and [Simple Store Service](https://github.com/cnpm/cnpmjs.org/wiki/NFS-Guide).

 @[JacksonTian](https://github.com/JacksonTian/) had a talk about [private npm](https://speakerdeck.com/jacksontian/qi-ye-ji-node-dot-jskai-fa).